kenatiod/MUT/Understanding Machine Understanding.md

 Preliminary work and related studies that could inform the development of these novel benchmarks include research on pragmatic reasoning in NLP [](https://ai.meta.com/research/publications/are-natural-language-inference-models-imppressive-learning-implicature-and-presupposition/), figurative language processing [](https://arxiv.org/pdf/2403.12675.pdf), causal reasoning in AI [](https://www.sciencedirect.com/science/article/pii/S1364661323002607), and social cognition in human-robot interaction [](https://openreview.net/forum?id=3eFMnZ3N4J).
 These works provide valuable insights and methodologies that can guide the design and validation of the proposed benchmarks.

 By combining well-established benchmarks with carefully designed novel evaluations, the MUT aims to provide a comprehensive and rigorous assessment of machine understanding across multiple dimensions.
 This configuration will likely evolve as new research emerges and the capabilities of AI systems continue to advance, but it provides a solid foundation for pushing the boundaries of machine intelligence evaluation.

+#### F.3.x -- Testing Forgetting

+To address the challenges presented in F.1.x, the MUT proposes a novel benchmark for evaluating intentional forgetting capabilities in AI systems: the Targeted Forgetting Assessment (TFA).
+The TFA is designed to probe an AI's ability to selectively remove specific data points or concepts from its knowledge base, while preserving the integrity and performance of its overall understanding.The TFA benchmark consists of three key components:

+1. Data Removal Requests: The AI system is presented with a series of targeted data removal requests, specifying particular data points, entities, or concepts to be "forgotten".
+These requests simulate real-world scenarios such as user data deletion petitions or the identification of erroneous/biased information.
+2. Forgetting Efficiency Metrics: The computational efficiency of the AI's forgetting process is evaluated, measuring the time and resources required to update the model to remove the targeted data.
+This assesses the practicality of the forgetting mechanism for real-time, scalable deployment.
+3. Forgetting Fidelity Assessments: The completeness and selectivity of the forgetting process is rigorously tested.
+This involves probing the updated model's outputs for any remnants or indirect influence of the targeted data, while also verifying that its performance and understanding on unrelated tasks remain intact.
+Metrics such as data leakage, task performance degradation, and concept drift are used to quantify forgetting fidelity.

+By incorporating the TFA into the broader suite of MUT evaluations, valuable insights can be gained into an AI system's capacity for principled, efficient, and robust intentional forgetting.
+Strong performance on the TFA would demonstrate the kind of flexible, adaptive intelligence required for safe and responsible AI deployment in real-world contexts with evolving data lifecycles.

+Ultimately, intentional forgetting is likely to become an increasingly essential capability for AI systems operating in dynamic, open-ended environments with shifting data rights and accuracy requirements.
+By probing these capabilities through carefully designed benchmarks like the TFA, the MUT can provide a more comprehensive assessment of machine intelligence aligned with societal needs for data privacy, model trustworthiness, and lifelong learning.

 ### F.4 --  Integration with Existing Methods